braeden-kelly/cm25-dgbacawvs-w/README.md

 * Docker
 * OpenAI API key
 * Langchain API key (to use LangSmith for debugging)
-* If you're using Windows, install Git Bash so that you can run the commands below (if using VSCode you can select Git Bash after starting the integrated terminal)
+* If you're using **Windows**, install Git Bash so that you can run the commands below (if using VSCode you can select Git Bash after starting the integrated terminal)

 ## Setup environment variables